Recipe Generation from Unsegmented Cooking Videos: Related Work

 \subsection{Video captioning}

 Video captioning is an attractive field for both CV and NLP communities.
-The task settings of video captioning vary according to the nature of the input video (e.g., one short event, pre-defined key events, or long unsegmented video).
-Our aim is to extract key events and generate sentences simultaneously from long unsegmented videos.
+The task settings of video captioning vary according to the nature of the input video (e.g., one short event, pre-segmented sequential events, or long unsegmented video).
+We aim to extract key events and generate sentences simultaneously from long unsegmented videos.
 This task is similar to DVC because the input/output pairs are in the same format as in our task.
 We first describe traditional DVC approaches and then enumerate the difference between DVC and our task.

 DVC aims at densely detecting events from the video and generating sentences for them.
 Recently, transformer-based approaches are well investigated for this task.
 Zhou \etal \cite{zhou2019cvpr} proposed a Masked Transformer, which detects events and generates sentences via a differentiable mask in an end-to-end manner.
 Their approach, however, outputs more than 200 redundant events per video on average \cite{fujita2020eccv}.
 To handle this issue, Wang \etal \cite{wang2021iccv} proposed PDVC, which detects events in parallel, re-ranks the top $K$ ($K$ is also the prediction target), and generates sentences for the re-ranked events.
 Deng \cite{deng2021cvpr} proposed a top-down DVC approach, whereby whole sentences generated for the video are aligned into timestamps, based on which the sentences are refined.